zpaulson001/doodle-chat/README.md

 - libSQL database hosted on Turso for deployment
 - Deployed on Fly.io

 Link to live application: <https://doodle-chat.fly.dev>.
 If you just want to test it out without creating an account, be sure to click the "demo account" button on the login page.
-Send me a doodle 🙃!
+Send me a doodle!
 My handle -> @zacklemack

+🙃

 ## Motivation